Yograt/evo-ota/rubyx.md

 - quick tap feature with sensitivity control
 - Updater for ruby unofficial brought to you by Yogratbuilds
 - Improved stability on both device and source side
-- Improved security patch botg soudce and device side
+- Improved security patch botg source and device side
 - Improved performance on source side
 - MIUI CAM lag fix
 - Dolby Atmos Finally included
 - OTA Support for ruby brought to you by Yogratbuilds
 - Updated Fingerprint to 1.0.17.0 UMOMIXM
-- Vendor Security Oatch are updated to March
+- Vendor Security Patch are updated to March
 - Several bug fixes